EXPO-SCENE_2025/EXSC2025_Banner.png

 Discipline: Staging

-Presenter: Pierre-Luc Rompré / Operations Director at Stageline and Jonathan Doucet / Engineering & Quality Director at Stageline.
+Presenters: Pierre-Luc Rompré / Operations Director at Stageline and Jonathan Doucet / Engineering & Quality Director at Stageline.

 Bios: